Art Basel 2020 cancelled due to coronavirus

 “We had hoped to contribute to the recovery of the art market through a successful fair in September,” said Art Basel’s global director Marc Spiegler in a press release on Saturday.

-However, health and financial risks for exhibitors, as well as ongoing travel disruption, has forced the cancellation, the press release from event management MCH group said.
+However, health and financial risks for exhibitors, as well as ongoing travel disruption, has forced the cancellation, the press release from event manager MCH group said.

-The next edition will be held in June 2021, while digital galleries – launched after the fair’s sister event, Art Basel Hong Kong, was cancelled in March – will be further developed.
+The next edition will be held in June 2021, while digital galleries – launched after the fair’s sister event, Art Basel Hong Kong, was cancelled in March – will be further developed in the meantime.

-Another sister event, Design Miami Basel, which was due to be held concurrently with Art Basel in September, has also been put back until December.
+Another sister event, Design Miami Basel, which was due to be held at the same time as Art Basel in September, has also been put back until December.

 The decision is another setback for the MCH Group after its renowned Baselworld watch and jewellery fair was also shelved this year, joining a host of Swiss-based events that have been sacrificed due to the Covid-19 pandemic.